RamlaBurhan/ProjectBasedLearning/LAMP_Stack/README.md

 ## Step 2) Install and Configure Apache2

-Apache is installed to serve your content
+Apache2 is installed to serve your content

-1. update all software and install apache2
+1. Update all software and install apache2
 ```Bash
 sudo apt update
 sudo apt install apache2